 We have also helped several folks find their families and focused many as they continue their search.
 The project has also been a big asset to our creation of a strong Barton Historical Society and website: http://www.bartonsite.org

 Along the way, we have also found at least 30 of our genetic kin who have a different surname.
 We welcome any others whom we can find - or who find us.

 Our primary testing company has been Family Tree DNA since 2005.

 Our project is now being handled by Family Tree DNA, but testing was originally done at the Center for Molecular Genealogy at BYU, then at Relative Genetics.
 We welcome all participants who have paternal Barton heritage, regardless of their last name or place of genetic testing.
 Our single requirement is that you must believe that your father's father's ... father's father was a Barton. (or you must be a very close match to a man surnamed Barton)

-The Barton DNA Project got an early start and was probably the second largest surname project in the early days and is still one of the largest Surname DNA Projects in the world (Number 58 at last look).
+The Barton DNA Project got an early start and was probably the second largest surname project in the early days and is still one of the largest Surname DNA Projects in the world.
 Our goal is to eventually have representation from every known Barton family.
 Please make sure that your Barton family participates!
-We are now in Phase 6.
 We suggest that you test with either the yDNA 37 or yDNA 67 marker test at FTDNA.

-We will accept yDNA results from any Testing Company.
-We'll insist on your providing your paternal ancestry.
+We will accept yDNA results, along with the paternal ancestry from any Testing Company.
 Contact Terry to join.

 Click here to order a DNA test